zzzgit/element/examples/docs/en-US/icon.md

 ## Icon

-Element provides a set of common icons.
+jade provides a set of common icons.

 ### Basic usage